oluvvafemi/taskablanca/README.md

 Any platform that supports Docker should work (Fly.io, Render, etc.).

-Ensure env vars above are set and that db:prepare runs on release.
+Ensure env vars above are set.
+The container runs `db:prepare` automatically; on first boot (empty DB), it will also run `db:seed` automatically.